alyssarose05/ShapeHandler/README.md

 Let's be real: <b>coding could have been so much easier to learn.</b> I always found myself wondering why I could never find any helpful functions or libraries that could have saved me and countless other programmers hours of Googling different (and often complex) formulas and figuring out how to implement them through all the errors, only to use them in just one or two lines of code!

 That is why I created the <i>ShapeHandler</i> project.
-Being made for Java, Kotlin, and Python (*newest addition!*), there are classes of 2D and 3D shapes (and even more types of formulas) that you can put into your own projects to quickly calculate the perimeter, area, etc. of a shape given specific parameters.
+Being made for C, Java, Kotlin, and Python (*Look out for new languages that may be added!*), there are classes of 2D and 3D shapes (and even more types of formulas) that you can put into your own projects to quickly calculate the perimeter, area, etc. of a shape given specific parameters.
 Here are the currently available shapes and operations:

 ### 2D Shapes
 | Triangle    | Rectangle   | Square      | Circle          | Trapezoid   | Ellipse         | Parallelogram | Kite        | Polygon     |